tiankuizhang/tiankuizhang.github.io/_pages/about.md

   - /about.html
 ---

-- I is currently a PhD candidate in the [department of physics](https://w3.physics.arizona.edu/) at [University of Arizona](https://www.arizona.edu/), advised by Prof. [Charles Wolgemuth](http://www.physics.arizona.edu/~wolg/).
+- I am currently a PhD candidate in the [department of physics](https://w3.physics.arizona.edu/) at [University of Arizona](https://www.arizona.edu/), advised by Prof. [Charles Wolgemuth](http://www.physics.arizona.edu/~wolg/).
--
+- I am interested in applying computational and mathematical techniques to solve problems at the interface of physics and biology from